Cakestorm/Group-15-Practical/README.md

      * Running on http://127.0.0.1:5000
     Press CTRL+C to quit

-You can now access the website at `http://127.0.0.1:5000`.
+You can now access the website at `http://127.0.0.1:5000` in your browser.

 5. Have fun playing around!
-If you want to quit the app, it is a good practice (optional) to deactivate the virtual environment simply by running:
+If you want to quit the app, it is a good practice (optional) to **deactivate the virtual environment** simply by running:
 ```
     deactivate
 ```